 We began researching different business models, and narrowed down exactly what we had envisioned as a team.
 We knew the tough road it would be if we jumped in to the leather industry trying to compete with established brands with the same price point.
 Although our quality would be just as good, if not better, we didn’t have a following and needed to capitalize on price point if we wanted to build a brand.
 This brought us to a direct consumer model.
 Selling direct to the consumer, we would be able to sell basically at wholesale to the consumer.
 We would not need to worry about undercutting our resellers, since we would have none.
 Using this model seemed like a great idea, it would let us be more intimate with the customer, smaller batches, and allow for higher quality.
 The only downside is we would have to sale 1 piece at a time, but if this one product was a true value to our customers, the products would begin to sell themselves.

 If we were going to make this a real business and not a hobby, we needed some equipment and funding to get the idea off the ground.
 Armed with a plan, we approached another buddy and shared our plan.
-He loved the idea, and immediately became a silent partner, helping with finances and a little website work.
-Thirteen50 was born.
+He loved the idea, and immediately became a partner.

 Thirteen50 Leather is named for the 13 stripes and 50 stars on our American Flag.
 Our company was going to hit home on everything this country stood for from loyalty to quality.
 Over the next six months we sampled leather from different tanneries, before settling on two of the oldest tanneries in the USA.
 With our plan in place, it was time to get producing.